1. Introduction

 E 11.9 Suspended arrow marking

-E 15 Lanes at a junction
+E 15 Lanes at junctions

-E 16.1 Flow on lane with merging
+E 16.1 Lane layout with merging

-E 16.2 Flow on lane with lane change
+E 16.2 Lane layout with lane change

 E 17 Pedestrian crossing